-If an individual, partnership, estate, trust, or an S corporation engages in an activity that is not conducted as a for-profit business, deductions are limited to the amount of income from the activity.
+If an individual, partnership, estate, trust, or an S corporation engages in an activity that is not conducted as a for-profit business, expenses (other than cost of goods sold) are not deductible.
 This rule does not apply to corporations, other than S corporations.
 If an activity is considered a for-profit business, deductions can exceed income, allowing the resulting loss to offset other income.